 I have extensive experience working with:

 I am also a Registered Drama Therapist (RDT), Certified Fitness Instructor, Registered Yoga Teacher (RYT), and a PAIRS-certified instructor (helping couples who are struggling with their relationships).
 With all of that, we would be working collaboratively using a wholesome approach.
-What this mean is, I integrate many of the well-known evidenced based practice modalities and theories, as well as wellness and yoga principles (e.g. breathing, mindfulness, focus attention, awareness, etc.) within the framework of psychodynamic psychotherapy.
+What this mean is, I integrate many of the well-known evidenced based practice modalities and theories, EMDR, as well as wellness and yoga principles (e.g. breathing, mindfulness, focus attention, awareness, etc.) within the framework of integrative social work and psychodynamic psychotherapy.

 How Psychodynamic Psychotherapy Can Help